apache/mxnet/docs/tutorials/python/mnist.md

 ![png](https://raw.githubusercontent.com/madjam/web-data/master/mxnet/image/conv_mnist.png)
 **Figure 2:** First conv + pooling layer in LeNet.

 Now we train LeNet with the same hyper-parameters as before.
 Note that, if a GPU is available, we recommend using it.
 This greatly speeds up computation given that LeNet is more complex and compute-intensive than the previous multilayer perceptron.
-To do so, we only need to change `mx.cpu()` to `mx.gpu()`.
+To do so, we only need to change `mx.cpu()` to `mx.gpu()` and MXNet takes care of the rest.
+Just like before, we'll stop training after 10 epochs.

 ```python
 # create a trainable module on GPU 0